 Montesano lawyers represent clients in inheritance conflicts

 A loved one’s legacy can ease the pain of loss by reminding heirs of a departed family member’s enduring love.
 But when questions arise about the validity of testamentary documents or the management of estate assets, uncertainty can arouse animosity and prevent closure.
 If you, as a beneficiary, suspect that a will or trust does not reflect the wishes of the deceased, you have a right to challenge the proceedings in court.
 Similarly, if you believe an executor, trustee or estate administrator is mismanaging the assets of the estate or a trust, you have standing to raise that issue.
 On the other hand, an executor, trustee or estate administrator is entitled to a vigorous defense against accusations of incompetence or unlawful conduct.
-Law Office of Scott A. Campbell provides highly professional representation for aggrieved beneficiaries and accused fiduciaries in estate and trust disputes.
+Campbell Law Attorneys provides highly professional representation for aggrieved beneficiaries and accused fiduciaries in estate and trust disputes.

 Challenges to the validity of a will or trust

 There are several bases for challenging the implementation of testamentary documents.
 These include: